AAAS/Subaru SB&F Prize

 The Prize will be awarded in the following categories: Children's Science Picture Book (prize to author and illustrator), Middle Grades Science Book (prize to author), Young Adult Science Book (prize to author), and Hands-On Science Book (prize to author).

-Winning authors and illustrators will be honored at the AAAS Annual Meeting.
-Each winner will receive $1,500 and a commemorative plaque.
+Winning authors and illustrators will receive $1,500 and a commemorative plaque.

 The AAAS/Subaru SB&F Prize for Excellence in Science Books is sponsored by Subaru.
 We thank them for their generous support.